 Do you do Christmas Eve boxes for your children?

-I started a couple of years ago, and as much as I don’t tend to jump on the bandwagon of things (no Elf on the Shelf or Hot Chocolate Stations in my house!)
+I started several years ago, and as much as I don’t tend to jump on the bandwagon of things (no Elf on the Shelf or Hot Chocolate Stations in my house!)
 I’m so pleased I did them.
 The boys were so excited and they went down really well.

 I searched for AGES to find wooden personalised ones that I wanted, and I love them.
 Now I’m just hoping they’ll last for years to come.